niekbouman/ctbignum/README.md

-# Constexpr Big-Integer / Finite Field library
+# Constexpr C++17 Big-Integer / Finite-Field library

 ### Description
 This is a header-only template library for compile-time fixed-width big-integer computations.